ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 -   A corporate account is for making official MoJ statements and providing official views.
 Only a small number of authorised people can use it.
 -   A work account is your normal MoJ account, that you use every day for business as usual.
 Only you have access to your work account.
 -   A personal account is your own personal account on gmail, hotmail, yahoo, and so on.
 You should never use a personal account for business purposes.
+To be clear: never send work material to your personal device or your personal email account.

 Some of the applications listed make a distinction between general use with a work account, and use with a corporate account.
 Using a tool with a corporate account means you are providing views or statements on behalf of the MoJ.
 Never use a personal account for business purposes with any tool.